 Trees improve soil health

 Soil leaching (when rainfall removes valuable nutrients from soil) is a problem for landowners and the environment.
-Increased rainfall induced by climate change threatens to increase the problem, but agroforestry can help.
+Increased rainfall induced by climate change threatens to increase the problem, but agroforestry can help in more ways that to just sequester carbon.

 Treecanopy cover can intercept and slow the flow of rainfall before it hits the soil.
 This reduces the loss of nutrient rich top soil to erosion, keeping the soil more fertile and producing better crop yields.
 It also reduces the quantity and speed of nutrient-rich run-off that can enter and pollute nearby water systems.